Bringing Hope & Connection:

 “Liz Charles is a physician in the UK who is using the Safe and Sound Protocol with adults with a variety of clinical histories.
 She is a generous and compassionate person and is especially committed to using SSP with adults who have a trauma history.
 She has a deep understanding of trauma that provides her with the insights to support the courage of her clients and has been very successful in adapting the SSP to give good outcomes with trauma survivors.”

-Dr Stephen Porges, Ph.D.
+Stephen W Porges, Ph.D.

 The Sensitive Approach to Parkinson’s Disease: Client at the Core